 You will eventually scratch the lenses and they will need to be replaced.
 Cheap goggles usually do not allow lens replacement and replacing the goggles becomes costly.
 It makes sense to invest in a high-quality frame with replaceable lenses.
 They also come with different level of shades and reflective materials that offer increased vision in low or high brightness riding situations.

 Test how easy the lens replacement process is.
 Don’t trust the sales pitch, test it yourself.
 Some frame and lens designs are very difficult to replace without damaging and scratching the lenses and can be frustrating to say the least.

 Goggle Field of Vision

-We recommend selecting the largest lens and frame designs, that fit well into your face and helmet.
+We recommend selecting the largest lens and frame designs that fit well to your face and helmet.
 Your vision should not be obstructed by the goggles at all or try to minimize it as much as possible.

 Summary: Choosing the Best Dirt Bike Goggles

 When selecting the best dirt bike goggles, choose the ones that fit your face and helmet the best.
 Next, focus on the size of the field of vision and how easily you can replace the lenses.
 Ventilation is important and usually good when the goggles fit properly and are using the modern frame designs.

 Do not ride without goggles under any circumstances.
 Adding a spare set of goggles to your dirt bike gear bag is worth it in case you forget your primary goggles at home.
 It happens more than you think.

 3. Choosing Dirt Bike Gloves for Trail Riding